Seele0oO/whounlockmypc/README.md

 2. use getImage to determine if the image is correct
 3. the intruder's image will be displayed in . /Intruder.

-Windows Task Scheduler
+You can use Windows Task Scheduler to start it silently.

-I don't know how to create a Windows task scheduler.
+but I don't know how to create a Windows task scheduler.

-##Note
+## Note
 The "getImage" folder is empty after each judgment.

+The environment may not easy to create.

 Translated with www.DeepL.com/Translator (free version)